cosmos/interchain-security/CONTRIBUTING.md

 ## PR Targeting

+ICS adheres to the [trunk based development branching model](https://trunkbaseddevelopment.com/).

 All feature additions and all bug fixes must be targeted against `main`.
-Exception is for bug fixes which are only related to a released version.
-In that case, the related bug fix PRs must target against the release branch.
+Exception is for bug fixes which may only be relevant to a previously released version.
+In that case, the bug fix PR must target against the release branch.

-If needed, we backport a commit from `main` to a release branch (excluding consensus breaking feature, API breaking and similar).
+If needed, we will backport a commit from `main` to a release branch with appropriate consideration of versioning.

 ## Development Procedure